Azure/Mission-Critical-Connected/docs/reference-implementation/AppDesign-Application-Design.md

 ## Authentication

-This foundational reference implementation of AlwaysOn uses a simple authentication scheme based on API keys for some restricted operations, such as creating new catalog items or deleting comments.
+This reference implementation of Azure Mission-Critical uses a simple authentication scheme based on API keys for some restricted operations, such as creating new catalog items or deleting comments.
 More advanced scenarios such as user authentication and user roles are not in scope here.

 ## Scalability